-- Building entrances with revolving doors - Doors not intended to be used as a building entrance - Doors opening directly from a dwelling unit - Building entrances in buildings located in CZ2 - Building entrances in buildings located in CZ3 or 4 that are less than four stories above grade and < 10,000 sg. ft. in area - Doors that open directly from a space that is < 3000 sq. ft. in area and is separate from the building entrance - ☑ The 2015 IECC (C402.5.7) requires all commercial buildings to have vestibules on primary entrances unless the building or space qualifies for one of the following exceptions: buildings in CZs 1-2; doors not for use by the public; doors opening from a dwelling unit; revolving doors; and use of air curtains.
+- Building entrances with revolving doors - Doors not intended to be used as a building entrance - Doors opening directly from a dwelling unit - Building entrances in buildings located in CZ2 - Building entrances in buildings located in CZ3 that are less than four stories above grade and < 10,000 sg. ft. in area - Doors that open directly from a space that is < 3000 sq. ft. in area and is separate from the building entrance - ☑ The 2015 IECC (C402.5.7) requires all commercial buildings to have vestibules on primary entrances unless the building or space qualifies for one of the following exceptions: buildings in CZs 1-2; doors not for use by the public; doors opening from a dwelling unit; doors from a space < 3000 sq. ft.; revolving doors; and use of air curtains.